cyrfli/notes/projects/artifacts-of-minra.md

 - The player has to survive as long as possible.
 - They have to collect as much money as they can and store it in the bank.

+## A game for play.date
+- The game is designed for play.date and tries to be as simple as possible.
+- Play.date features a crank that can be used in game: exit doors and chests can be opened with it.

 ## The maze
 - Each level in the game is a maze.
 - First levels are little maze but the size is increasing after each level.